-EDU/SPED3860 Psychological/Educational/Linguistics Assessment of Bilingual/ELLs and Students with Disabilities/Assessment of Bilingual Students
+EDU3860 Assessment of Bilingual Students / SPED3860 Psychological/Educational/Linguistics Assessment of Bilingual/ELLs and Students with Disabilities

 Cross-listed with SPED3860.
 For description, see SPED3860.

-Prerequisites: Acceptance into the School of Education; passage of the Test of Academic Proficiency (TAP); special education major or consent of the instructor; GPA of 3.0; passing an FBI National Fingerprinting Screening that encompasses passing a criminal background/sex offender check; passing a TB test; EDU2260; SPED3120 (OR PSY3460 + SPED3810); EDU/SPED3610 or concurrent registration.
+Prerequisites: Acceptance into the School of Education; passage of the Test of Academic Proficiency (TAP); special education major or consent of the instructor; GPA of 3.0; passing an FBI National Fingerprinting Screening that encompasses passing a criminal background/sex offender check; passing a TB test; EDU2260; SPED3120 (or PSY3460 + SPED3810); EDU/SPED3610 or concurrent registration.
 Required for SPED endorsement.
+Can serve as hours toward BL/ESL endorsement.